jessgabriella93/IPO-Investment-Analysis/README.md

 ## IPO Investment Analysis

-This project applies **machine learning** to predict whether an IPO (Initial Public Offering) is a **good or bad investment**.
+This project applies **machine learning** to predict whether IPO (Initial Public Offering) stocks are **good or bad investments**.
 Using the S&P 500 as the benchmark, IPO details, CEO attributes, and sector indicators, the model evaluates post-IPO performance to guide investment decisions.

 ## Process